Search

 Confidentiality Agreements, also known as NDAs (Non-Disclosure Agreements), play an important role in various business scenarios.
 The essential purpose of an NDA is to protect commercially sensitive information which one party is going to disclose to another.
 The disclosure typically occurs as a preliminary step in a proposed business dealing or transaction between the parties.

-Examples include information disclosed by:
+Examples include information disclosed:

-• a company to a potential investor
+• by a company to a potential investor

-• a seller to a potential buyer of shares, assets or other property owned by the seller
+• by a seller to a potential buyer of shares, assets or other property owned by the seller

 • by an inventor, creator or originator of a product or business idea to someone who is going to fund or exploit it

-• parties considering a joint venture
+• between parties considering a joint venture

 If the parties do not proceed with transaction, the discloser of commercially sensitive information will want legal protection against the disclosure or use of the information by the recipient.